 Dawn Dish Soap

 Mmmm, bilge water.
 There's nothing as nasty as the oil and funk dwelling down there.
-To cut through it, squirt a hefty load of liquid soap, which is made to cut grease in dishwater, and foam it up with a hose.
-Better yet, if the boat's on a trailer, drive it around the block to jounce the bubbles even further.
-Grease and grime will coagulate, and you'll be able to remove chunks of oil by hand.
-Rinse thoroughly, and you're well on your way to a cleaner, better bilge.
+To cut through it, squirt a hefty load of liquid soap made to cut grease in dishwater, and foam it up with a hose.
+If the boat's on a trailer, drive it around the block to jounce the bubbles.
+Grease and grime will solidify, and you can remove chunks of oil by hand.
+Rinse thoroughly, and you're on your way to a cleaner, better bilge.

-There's nothing like the real thing when it comes to removing the most stubborn corrosive buildup from battery terminals - that thick crust too stubborn even for baking soda.
+There's nothing like the real thing about removing the most stubborn corrosive buildup from battery terminals - that thick crust too stubborn even for baking soda.
 Pour some Pepsi on your problem, and watch the acid in it melt the mess away.
 (Pepsi also removes rust from, say, a trailer hitch.)
-Be sure, though, to rinse well with fresh water to avoid any sticky, sugary leftovers.
+Be sure to rinse well with fresh water to avoid any sticky, sugary leftovers.
 Now, baking soda and water, plus a stiff brush, is the best bet for the finishing touches.

 |General Boat Maintenance and Winterizing|